SeanShubin/condorcet-backend/docs/persistence-structure.md

       - not computed from parts or another source
   - consistent
       - for CAP Theorem tradeoffs, consistency is favored over availability
+      - Every read receives the most recent write or an error
 - Working Copy
   - This is a current view of all the events that happened up until this point.
   - not canonical